2

 Company Description

-AEC Resources is committed to advancing careers in the engineering and architecture industry helping job seekers by providing an expansive collection of unpublished job opportunities, free technical training and certification programs, industry mentoring, resume writing services, and a focus of connecting you with the region's most sought after employers.
+AEC Resources is committed to advancing careers in the engineering industry helping job seekers by providing an expansive collection of unpublished job opportunities, free technical training and certification programs, industry mentoring, resume writing services, and a focus of connecting you with the region's most sought after employers.
 All applications are handled in confidence.